aws/aws-emr-containers-best-practices/content/node-placement/docs/fargate-node-placement.md

 **Create Fargate Profile**
 Create your Fargate profile with the following eksctl command, replacing the `<variable text>` (including <>) with your own values.
 You're required to specify a namespace.
-However, the `--labels` option is not required.
+The `--labels` option is not required to create your Fargate profile, but will be required if you want to only run Spark executors on Fargate.

 ```
 eksctl create fargateprofile \